-Old Dominion University requires a minimum of 120 semester hours to graduate with a bachelor's degree.
-If students would like to graduate in less time than normal, they can choose the accelerated degree program.
-ODU does accept transfer credits.
+Old Dominion University requires at least 120 semester hours to graduate with a bachelor's degree.

+Students can choose the accelarated degree program if they would like to finish all the credits for graduation in less time than normal.
+ODU accepts transfer credits.
 The school accepts AP credit and IB credits.
 Additionally, ODU has a summer session, so students can earn credits during the summer.

-Around 53% of students who started college at ODU complete all the credits required within six years.
+NOTE: Around 49% of students who start college at ODU complete all the credits required within six years.

 ODU offers an orientation program before the start of fall classes to prepare new students for college life.

 |Accelerated Degree Program||√|

 |Transfer Credits Accepted||√|

 |New Student Orientation||√|